-- D. Not better explained by schizoaffective disorder, schizophrenia, schizophreniform disorder, delusional disorder, or other schizophrenia spectrum/other psychotic D/O. - E. Never been a manic or hypomanic episode.
-Note: Does not apply if all manic-like or hypomanic-like episodes are substance-induced or due to effects of another medical condition.
+D. NEW TR: "At least 1 major depressive episode" not better explained by schizoaffective DO, schizophrenia, schizophreniform DO, delusional DO, or other schizophrenia spectrum/other psychotic DO.

+E. Never been a manic or hypomanic episode.
+Note: Does not apply if all manic-like or hypomaniclike episodes are substance-induced or due to effects of another medical condition